Macaulay2/M2/M2/INSTALL-CMake.md

 - `M2_gbTrace:STRING=0`: set the Groebner basis trace level
 - `GC_MAXIMUM_HEAP_SIZE:STRING=400M`: maximum collected heap size for tests

 ## Advanced targets and options
-After running `cmake`, you can use `cmake -LA .` to see a list of computed flags and options.
-To change any, run `cmake -DVARIABLE=VALUE .` (don't forget the `-D` prefix).
-Note that these changes are sticky, meaning that to unset variables you need to run `cmake -UVARIABLE`.
-Wildcard unsetting is allowed; e.g. `cmake -U*VAR* .`
+Within the build environment, use `make help` (or `ninja help`) to get a list of valid targets.

-The following are some general targets:
+The following are the general targets:
 - `all (default)`
 - `depend`
-- `install`
+- `install`: install the build artifacts from the `all` target
-  - `install/local`: only install targets in the current directory
+  - `install/local`: only install artifacts from targets in the current directory
-  - `install/strip`: install and strip binaries and executables
+  - `install/strip`: install stripped binary and library artifacts
 - `edit_cache`: edit configure options and cache variables
 - `rebuild_cache`: rebuild the cache
 - `clean`: clean generated artifacts (but not everything)